Belgorod Oblast: History

 During the 19th century and up until 1928 the territory of modern Belgorod Oblast remained part of the Kursk and Voronezh governorates.
 After the signing of the Treaty of Brest-Litovsk in April 1918, in January 1919 the territory was incorporated into the Ukrainian State under hetman Pavlo Skoropadskyi.

 The current administrative-territorial boundaries of Belgorod Oblast were formed by the Decree of the Presidium of the Supreme Soviet of the USSR on 6 January 1954.
 The oblast was formed from several districts of Kursk and Voronezh Oblasts.

 For the courage and resilience shown by the people of Belgorod Oblast in defense of the Motherland during the Great Patriotic War, and for progress in reconstruction and development of national economy.
 On 4 January 1967, Belgorod Oblast was awarded the Order of Lenin, and in 1980 the city of Belgorod was awarded the Order of the Patriotic War, first degree.

 In 2007, the city of Belgorod received the honorary title of the City of Military Glory.

+In May 2023, the governor of the region claimed that a Ukrainian "sabotage group" entered the region.
+Ukrainian media identified the alleged groups as the Freedom of Russia Legion and Russian Volunteer Corps.
+The units claimed they had "completely liberated" the settlement of Kozinka in the oblast, and that they had entered Graivoron.

+Government officials declared a state of emergency in the Belgorod region on 14 August 2024 during the Russo-Ukrainian War following the incursion of Ukrainian military forces into the neighboring Kursk region and many attacks on airbases within Belgorod itself.